 Finally, Markov Chain Monte Carlo (MCMC) models are very powerful tools in machine learning (although very slow and hard to compute).
 They allow us to generate samples from an arbitrary probability distribution.
 This allows us to manipulate probability distributions in clever ways.
 For example, you can calculate a regression line on a set of data, while including a strong prior belief that the intercept is 0.
 This means that you can create models that combine information from training data and information from prior beliefs.

 The simplest kind of text classifier you can build is a Naive Bayes Classifier.
+This is a basic NLP and data science concept.
 For example, if you want to make a spam filter, which categorises emails as spam or ham (unsolicited vs solicited mail), then the easiest tool for the job is the Naive Bayes Classifier.
 It is called ‘naive’ because it assumes that text is made up of a group of randomly occurring words, which are independent of each other.
 Even though this isn’t true, naive Bayes classifiers perform surprisingly well and it’s quite easy to make your own working text classifier.

 Mathematical optimisation is a complementary technique to machine learning, and sometimes overlaps with machine learning.
 Optimisation is often expressed as: choosing the best option from a set of many options, which minimises a cost.

 Examples of classical optimisation problems include the Travelling Salesman Problem (where a salesman must find the shortest route through all the cities on his itinerary), and the Bin-Packing Problem. where items of different sizes must be packed efficiently into a finite number of containers.

 The Travelling Salesman Problem is a classic optimisation problem.
 Imagine our salesman has to visit these five cities.
 If he knows the distances between them, what’s the shortest route that stops off at every city once and only once?